 As to origin, they can be further classified into bast fibers, wood fibers, leaf fibers, and surface fibers.
 Bast fibers are obtained from the outer parts of the stem while surface fibers refer to the hair-like projections as in the seeds of cotton.
 But Hill (1972) advised that for clarity on the morphological origin of bast fibers, the following descriptive terms can be used: cortical fibers, pericyclic fibers, and phloem fibers.
 According to Moore et al. (2003), fibers in cotton are not schlerenchyma but trichomes which are epidermal outgrowths up to 6 cm long.

 The major fiber crops are also differentiated according to the main usage of their fibers although any one fiber can have multiple uses.
-Based on how they are primarily utilized, fibers can be classified into the following six groups according to Hill (1972):

 For the fiber crops considered important in the textile industry, they are desired for the following charateristics of their fiber: (1) long with high tensile strength; (2) cohesive and pliable; (3) fine, uniform and lustrous; and (4) durable.
 The textile fibers are subdivided into three classes: (1) surface fibers, (2) soft or bast fibers, and (3) hard or structural fibers.
 The soft and hard fibers are usually referred to as long fibers (Hill 1972) but differ in hardness or flexibility which is associated with lignin.